Keystone Bike Guide: Keystone Aqueduct to Soda Creek Trail (video)

 Season: June to late September

-Connectors: Hay Trail, Red Trail, Keystone Gulch Road
+Extensions: Hay Trail, Red Trail, Keystone Gulch Road

-Where: Keystone Ranch Road start line, Keystone
+Keystone Ranch Road

 On the west side of Keystone Resort is a system of trails that weaves past the fairways of Keystone golf club and south into Horseshoe Gulch.
-The system eventually connects with the wooded routes many mountain bikers know and love — Blair Witch, Gold Run Road, the Colorado Trail — but, for a few short-and-sweet miles, it’s a taste of riding not often found in these parts (unless you want to pedal high above tree line, that is).
+The system eventually connects with the wooded routes many mountain bikers know and love — Blair Witch, Gold Run Road, the Colorado Trail — but for a few short-and-sweet miles, it’s a taste of riding not often found in these parts (unless you want to pedal high above tree line, that is).

-Pedal uphill on Keystone Ranch Road for about 0.3 miles and turn left onto Aqueduct trail at an obvious (yet unmarked) trailhead at the crest of the hill.
+Pedal uphill on Keystone Ranch Road for about 0.3 miles and turn left onto Aqueduct Trail at an obvious (yet unmarked) trailhead at the crest of the hill.
 Aqueduct follows Keystone Ranch Road south on the hillside through luxurious neighborhoods, with wildflower meadows to your left and the Keystone Ranch Course fairways to your right.
-The trail is mellow singletrack, with occasional wooden bridges leading over the namesake aqueduct.
+The trail is mellow singletrack with occasional wooden bridges leading over the namesake aqueduct.

-After about 2 miles — right after a surprisingly steep and sometimes slippery descent — the Aqueduct trail ends at a three-way junction: Soda Creek trail to the southwest, and Hay Trail and Red Trail to the southeast.
+After about 2 miles — right after a surprisingly steep and sometimes slippery descent — the Aqueduct Trail ends at a three-way junction: Soda Creek Trail to the southwest, and Hay Trail and Red Trail to the southeast.
 There’s also a dirt road connecting the golf course with a smattering of refurbished ranch buildings on the shore of a small beaver pond.
 If you’re riding with the family, turn north onto the road for a mellow return to your car on a mix of dirt road and pavement.

 Soda Creek Trail and Hay Trail eventually reconnect via Horseshoe Gulch.
 Both are relatively flat and forgiving, with only brief climbs and moderate technical sections.
 Red Trail is steeper and leads to the Colorado Trail at the junction with Horseshoe Gulch.